Hot weather affects the brain

-The hot weather also creates another phenomenon of the last minute cancellation.
-This rarely happens in the winter season, but in the warmer weather it increases noticeably.
-Two main reasons for this – one is that often in between making the appointment and attending the appointment, the person has perked up a bit in the sunshine.
+The hot weather also creates another phenomenon of the last-minute cancellation.
+This rarely happens in the winter season, but in the warmer weather, it increases noticeably.
+Two main reasons for this – the first is that often in between making the appointment and attending the appointment, the person has perked up a bit in the sunshine.
 No bad thing there.

-The other reason is that it seems too much of a nice day to be coming for therapy, so I going to go down the beach instead, can we reschedule?
+The other reason is that, and I quote, “…it seems too much of a nice day to be coming for therapy, so I going to go down the beach instead, can we reschedule?”

-“That is right” I told her, wishing her a pleasant day at the beach.
+“That is right,” I told her, wishing her a pleasant day at the beach and hanging up.